hongseok-yang/probprog17/README.md

 ## 5. Group Project

-#### Objectives
+#### Objective

-The group project is a crucial part of this course.
-2-3 students should form a project group, and they have to follow either Track A or Track B:
+A group project is a crucial part of this course.
+2-3 students will form a project group, and they will carry out a project in Track A or in Track B:

 1. **Track A**: A group develops an interesting application of Anglican or other probabilistic programming languages.
-The members of the group may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or they may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
+The members of the group may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or they may develop a new probabilistic model for a complex data set and analyse the data set, or they may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
 2. **Track B**: A group does small-scale research on probabilistic programming.
 The members of the group may choose to study a recent result on probabilistic programming or a related area and attempt to extend the result.
 Or they may consider a research question on probabilistic programming and try to come up with an answer.
 We will suggest a few results and questions, although members of each group are free to choose one for themselves.

 #### Concrete Tasks

 1. Form a group and email it to both Byungsu and Hongseok.
-[Deadline: 24:00 on Sept 11].
+[Deadline: 24:00 on Sep 11].
-2. Actively participation in three evening meetings with Hongseok on Sep 21-22, Oct 26-27 and Nov 09-10.
+2. Engage in active discussions during three evening meetings with Hongseok on Sep 21-22, Oct 26-27 and Nov 09-10.
-3. Presentation and demonstration.
-4. Project report.
+   1. First meeting: Before the meeting, choose one or a few topics, and have a rough plan on what you want to do.
+   2. Second and third meetings: Have to explain the progress of a project and the challenges encountered so far.
+3. Present the result of a project.
+The presentation should be 30 minutes long, and include enough background materials so that it can be understood by fellow students.
+4. Write and submit a project report.
+[Deadline: 24:00 on Dec 8].

 #### Topics.